spautz/react-hibernate/packages/react-pauseable-containers/README.md

 Prevents subscribed components from rerendering when the redux state changes, or the return value from `useSelector`.

-This currently causes an extra rerender when the `shouldUpdate` prop changes.

 ## How to use this

-With [React-Hibernate](../../) or [React-Router-Hibernate](../react-router-hibernate/), passing one of these components -- or a new component composed from several of them together -- can prevent hibernating subtrees from updating.
+With [React-Hibernate](../react-hibernate) or [React-Router-Hibernate](../react-router-hibernate/), using one of these components -- or a new component composed from several of them together -- can prevent subtrees from updating while they're hibernating, to avoid needless work.

+These can also be used on their own to prevent updates in components that are still mounted, such as the background screen behind a modal or dialog, or inactive tabs or panes when using a wizard, accordion, or tabs widget.